section-engineering-education/engineering-education/content/articles/build-a-static-nextjs-markdown-files-blog-with-typescript-mdx-tailwindcss/index.md

 All you need is to import `Layout` and wrap the `Component` returned with `Layout`.

 ### Creating a blog post

-In your project root folder, create a `_posts` directory.
-Create a `getting-started.mdx` file within the `_posts` directory.
-In the `getting-started.mdx` file, we'll write a simple blog post as follows
+In your project root folder, create a `getting-started.mdx` file within the `_posts` directory.

+In the `getting-started.mdx` file, we'll write a simple blog post as follows:

 - Add the front-matter section.